-I provide Jungian psychotherapy and family therapy.
-I am passionate about my work as a child, couples, and individual psychotherapist.
+I provide psychotherapy, Jungian analysis, and marriage and family therapy.
+I am passionate about my work as a child, couples, individual psychotherapist and Jungian analyst.
 I enjoy seeing patients get better, mature, and transform over time.
 I began my studies in Jungian psychology at the University of California at Santa Cruz in 1978, where I taught Jung’s theories of dream interpretation and led dream groups to classes of 100 students.
 I received my bachelor's degree in Depth Psychology and Religion from UCSC in 1982.
 I then earned my master’s degree at John F. Kennedy University in clinical psychology in 1987.
 I did my internship at Lincoln Child Center in Oakland and worked there for eleven years.
 I was licensed as a Marriage, Family, and Child Counselor in 1988.
-I have been in private practice for twenty-five years and have specialized in working with children, individual adults, and couples.
+I have been in private practice for over thirty years and have specialized in working with children, individual adults, and couples.
 I have a multi-ethnic practice and have worked for many years with individuals of diverse cultural and religious backgrounds.

 My office is located in a beautiful location in Montclair Village with a view of the Oakland hills, greenery, and trees that can be seen through my window.
 I have comfortable furniture and a clean interior.
 I work with both short-term and long-term patients.

-At Steven Herrmann Jungian Psychotherapy, I help patients reduce depression and relieve anxiety by focusing on behavioral, emotional, and relational problems.
+At Steven Herrmann, Jungian Psychotherapy and analysis, I help patients reduce depression and relieve anxiety by focusing on behavioral, emotional, and relational problems.
 I am an MFT and a published writer with a focus on early adulthood, mid-life, individual, child, marriage, couples, and family oriented psychotherapy.
 I also work with issues of job dissatisfaction, loss, and bereavement.
 I bring to my general practice a focus on typical mental health and emotional disorders from childhood to full maturity.
 One of my counseling goals is helping people clarify their vocational choices and examining the meaning of dreams.
 In addition, I have experience working with gay & lesbian patients.
 As a Jungian analyst, I work with vocational and relational issues via dream work and Journal methods.

 Are you looking to achieve better communication in your relationship?
 Are you wondering why you can no longer speak effectively with the person you fell in love with?
 Would you like to outgrow dysfunctional patterns of communication and make room for change?
 If you are seeking to understand why your relationships no longer work and want to learn how to create lasting friendship, I may be of assistance to you.
 I am a depth psychotherapist who has been helping couples create more satisfying relationships and discover meaning in life.
 Improving communication patterns solves many of life’s problems.
 I assist couples in achieving better communication skills to arrive at a better understanding of who each person is and how to be more fully oneself.
 As a psychotherapist, I explore with patients the underlying psychodynamic issues that are causing problems in arriving at mutual understanding.
 Being understood better means being open to the meaning of complicated emotional patterns, or affect-complexes, which stem from one’s family of origin.